 Getting Help for an Alcoholic

 If you observe signs that point to you or a loved one being an alcoholic, do not wait to take action.
-Also, if withdrawal symptoms begin to develop, this is a serious condition that requires medical attention.
+Aa meetings are being held every day in a community near you.
+Also, if withdrawal symptoms develop, this is a severe condition that requires medical attention.
 Contact an addiction treatment facility to get professional attention and get started today.
+For more resources, locate an alcoholics anonymous near you by clicking here.